 The foundation for these learning opportunities will be a series of professional development workshops on the fundamental components of a comprehensive school mental health system—such as data, interventions, and infrastructure—all presented with a racial equity lens.
 School teams wishing to go deeper will have the opportunity to participate in ongoing learning cohorts with peers engaged in similar work.
 And for teams with a plan to advance toward a comprehensive school mental health system, we will offer mini-grants to support implementation and shared learning.

+Our Summer PD Series has wrapped up, but we'll be announcing new trainings and workshops soon.
 Sign up for our mailing list to learn more about Thriving Minds and hear about all upcoming opportunities: